-Prostate cancer is the most commonly diagnosed cancer among men in the United States, other than skin cancer.
-According to the American Cancer Society, approximately 238,000 new cases of prostate cancer are diagnosed and more than 29,000 men die from the disease annually in the United States.
+Prostate cancer is the second most commonly diagnosed cancer among men in the United States, after skin cancer.
+According to the American Cancer Society, approximately 268,490 new cases of prostate cancer will be diagnosed in 2022 in the United States.

-Imaging plays an important role in diagnosing and staging prostate cancer—as well as monitoring patients for recurrent disease (for more information on imaging, see the Molecular Imaging and Prostate Cancer Fact Sheet).
-Radionuclide therapies have long been used to alleviate pain in patients with metastatic prostate cancer—or cancer that has spread to the bone—and new therapeutic agents are under development as well.
+Imaging plays an important role in diagnosing and staging prostate cancer and monitoring patients for recurrent disease.
+(For more information on imaging, see the Molecular Imaging and Prostate Cancer Fact Sheet).
+Radiopharmaceutical therapies have long been used to alleviate pain in patients with metastatic prostate cancer, predominantly in patients with metastatic disease to bones.
+New therapeutic agents for these patients are under development.

-What is targeted radionuclide therapy, and how does it work?
+What is radiopharmaceutical therapy, and how does it work?

-Targeted radionuclide therapy (also called molecular radiotherapy) involves a radioactive drug called a radiopharmaceutical that targets cancer cells.
+Radiopharmaceutical therapy (also called molecular radiotherapy) involves targeting cancer cells with a radioactive drug (radiopharmaceutical).
 Radiopharmaceuticals typically consist of a radioactive atom (also known as a radionuclide) combined with a cell-targeting molecule that seeks cancer cells.
 When the radiopharmaceutical binds to the target on the tumor cells, it brings the radiation directly to the tumor cells, no matter where they are located in the body, and treats the cancer.

-Targeted radionuclide therapy is currently used to treat certain cancers, including metastatic prostate cancer, thyroid cancer, and well-differentiated neuroendocrine tumors.
-Researchers are developing and testing new targeted radionuclide therapies to treat a variety of other cancers.
+Radiopharmaceutical therapy is currently used to treat metastatic prostate cancer, thyroid cancer, and well-differentiated neuroendocrine tumors.
+Researchers are developing and testing new radiopharmaceutical therapies to treat additional cancers.